 Is Alcohol Safe for Someone With Hyperhidrosis?

-It is safe for someone with hyperhidrosis to drink alcohol, but it is prudent for a person with the condition to be aware of how alcohol affects them.
-This can reduce the discomfort that may be caused by sweating that is exacerbated by alcohol use.
-Usually, symptoms of alcohol intoxication intensify as more alcohol is consumed.
-Therefore, it can be understood that the sweating caused by alcohol intake will worsen as more alcohol is consumed, making it beneficial for someone with hyperhidrosis to drink in moderation.
-The connection between hyperhidrosis and anxiety is also of concern.
-In some cases, hyperhidrosis has been associated with an increased likelihood for using alcohol due to the fact that it can cause social anxiety.
+For some people, the connection between hyperhidrosis and anxiety can be a concern when it comes to drinking.
+Hyperhidrosis has been associated with an increased likelihood for using alcohol due to the fact that it can cause social anxiety.
 However, a recent study has found that although there is a connection between these factors, participants did not have a significant problem with alcohol abuse.
 Essentially, a person with hyperhidrosis should look at drinking in a practical way.
 It is relatively harmless for them to indulge in a glass or two of their preferred drink, but they should be aware of how drinking affects their body.
-They should learn how much drinking causes them discomfort and only drink up to that point.
+They will ideally learn how much drinking causes them discomfort and only drink up to that point.
 It is never recommended to drink excessively, and anyone drinking alcohol should be aware of its potential for abuse.
-Unfortunately, alcohol is the not only enjoyable substance that can cause problems, caffeine is also known to induce excessive sweating.

 - Eze, N. M., Njoku, H. A., Eseadi, C., Akubue, B. N., Ezeanwu, B. A., Ugwu, U. C., & Ofuebe, J. I. (2017).
 Alcohol consumption and awareness of its effects on health among secondary school students in Nigeria.
 Medicine, 96(48). doi:10.1097/MD.0000000000008960